Eric991005/TFSTL/README.md

 ## Data Preparation

-The data for this project is located in the `data/MYDATA` folder.
-Within this folder, there are two subfolders organizing the dataset:
+The data for the TFSTL project is organized as follows:

+1. **Data Location and Structure**: The dataset is located within the `data/MYDATA` folder.
+This folder contains two subfolders:
-- The `import` folder contains data related to imports.
+   - `new_import`: Contains data related to imports.
-- The `export` folder contains data related to exports.
+   - `new_export`: Contains data related to exports.

+2. **Original Data Files**: The initial datasets are stored in two CSV files:
+   - `import_new.csv`: Contains the import data.
+   - `export_new.csv`: Contains the export data.

+3. **Generating Additional Input Data**:
+   - If you wish to generate additional input data for the model, you can refer to the methods outlined in the `TFSTL_Data_generation_methods` folder.
+   - To process and prepare all the model input data, you should use the `TFSTL_data_preprocessing_script.py`.

 ### Data Description